kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 administrative actions views.

 `flow.If` is the simple exclusive gateway.
-It selects an outcome depends on a callable result.
-For the input, callable gets a task `activation` - an object that handles current task processing logic, and that have a `activation.process` and `activation.task` fields initialized with corresponding model instances.
+It selects an outcome depending on a callable result.
+For the input, callable gets a task `activation` - an object that handles current task processing logic, and that has an `activation.process` and `activation.task` fields initialized with the corresponding model instances.

-If the request was approved, the `flow.Handler` would be executed. `flow.Handler` is the task performed by synchronous call a python code.
+If the request is approved, the `flow.Handler` will be executed. `flow.Handler` is the task performed by synchronous Python code call.
 Here a `this` reference could be used to point to a flow instance method, or any Python callable.

 `flow.End` finalizes the process and marks it as completed.